mgarin/weblaf/README.md

 You can also check [other wiki articles](https://github.com/mgarin/weblaf/wiki) - there are quite a few available for different WebLaF components and features and they might save you a lot of time.

+Another thing I would higly recommend is having WebLaF sources attached to your IDE project.
+I'm doing my best to keep it clean and well-documented, so if you are wondering what some method does or how a feature works - it should help you a lot.

+All of WebLaF source code is fully disclosed and available here on GitHub.
+Source code for releases is available in [releases](https://github.com/mgarin/weblaf/releases) section and on [Maven](https://search.maven.org/search?q=g:com.weblookandfeel).

 Java 9+
 ----------